Dictionary » Positive Words » Versatile – Meaning, Definition, Synonyms and Antonyms

 2. Can “versatile” be used to describe people?

-Yes, it often describes people who are skilled in many areas or who can easily adapt to different tasks or situations.
+Yes, it often describes people who are skilled in many areas or who can adapt easily to different tasks or situations.
 For example, “She’s a versatile employee who can handle both administrative and technical work.”

 3. Is “versatile” always positive?